SpikeInterface/spikeextractors/README.md

 Building a new InputExtractor or OutputExtractor for specific file format is as simple as creating a new subclass based on the predefined base classes provided in SpikeInterface.

-Both InputExtractor and OutputExtractor are abstract base classes which require a new subclass to implement all methods with decorated with @abstractmethod.
+To enable standardization among subclasses, InputExtractor and OutputExtractor are abstract base classes which require a new subclass to override all methods which are decorated with @abstractmethod.

 An example of how a new subclass for OutputExtractor can be created is provided below.